danielcorin/blog/content/posts/2023/protobuf-contracts-with-llms.md

 >
 > Answer: I'm a big fan of fantasy and adventure.
 One of my favorite book series is "The Name of the Wind" by Patrick Rothfuss.
 For movies, I highly recommend "Crouching Tiger, Hidden Dragon" and "Indiana Jones and the Last Crusade."

-Let's extract the questions we asked Alice and her responses using a schema that will make it easy to generate some trivia about her later from an "employee fun fact database" later.
+Let's extract the questions we asked Alice and her responses using a schema that will make it easy to generate some trivia about her later from an "employee fun fact database".

 This code will do the job pretty well: